ShonenTheoryShonenTheory

 The function explains what the group does now, but the founding reason explains why it started.
 Every organization begins as an answer to a problem.

-Sometimes the problem is practical, sometimes it is emotional, and sometimes it is ideological.
+Sometimes the problem is practical, emotional, or ideological.
 There should be a moment in the past where enough people believed they needed to organize.

 The founding reason and the modern organization do not have to match perfectly.
-A group that began to protect the weak can become obsessed with control.
+A group that began to protect the weak can become obsessed with control, giving you a gap between origin and present day that creates conflict.

 Define the Promise